cassandreh1/Mode-Dev/README.md

  - Sql dumb file has been uploaded on GitHub

- The following are tasks I was able to complete due to the time constrain:
+ The following are tasks I was notable to complete due to the time constrain:
  - Development of lightbox screen.
  - Footer styling completion.
  - Reseting the email input.